 - Behaviour Therapy

-Thus, the major difference between Psychologist and Psychiatrist in terms of education is the domain in which they have acquired their particular academic qualifications.
+Thus, the major difference between Psychologists and Psychiatrists in terms of education is the domain in which they have acquired their particular academic qualifications.

 Want Free Career Counselling?
 Click Here!

 Both these professions are distinct in their natures just like the two sides of a coin.
 They have completely different arenas to work in and only in some extreme cases, do they work together to ensure the best possible treatment of a patient.
 Here is an example of the functioning ways of a Psychologist and a Psychiatrist.

 A patient has visited his local general physician, where he had mentioned some psychological symptoms that he is facing for quite a time.
 For a detailed and proper examination of the symptoms, the General Physician would recommend him to a Psychologist.
 A Psychologist would thoroughly gauge and examine the symptoms and assess them accordingly.
 If the doctor feels that the patient does not need medical treatment, required help will be provided through various psychological approaches, methods, and activities.
 But if the patient needs some medicated help, the Psychologist will have to refer the case to the Psychiatrist.
 Suitable medicines after examining the patient would be provided.